Preview Paula Baird

 Stargazing

 Of course, for the “B” installment of this series, I could have profiled any number of women, past and present.
 Dates are given when known.
 The first female magician to perform professionally in the US may have been a Mrs. John Brenon in 1787.
 Nineteenth-century female illusionists include Victoria Berland of France, Caroline Bernhard of Germany, Madame Bosco (1827-1959) of England and the US, and Kitty Baldwin (1853-1934), who was the “Famous Rosicrucian Somnomist,” opposite her husband Samri.
+Rosa Bartl (1884-1968) partnered with her husband Janos in his magic shop in Hamburg, Germany, keeping the business going after his death (she was also the sister of magicienne Melanie Leichtmann).

 During the First World War, the escapist Madge Belmont (1877-1931) got out of cuffs and other restraints.
 Daphne Lucille Barnett (1923-1968) was a contemporary of Paula Baird who had much success as a young magician in the Thirties.
 Also, as “The Deceitful Blonde,” Lucille Burnette (1912-1987) appeared in Dariel Fitzkee’s famous International Magicians in Action show in 1939-40.
 Hollywood actresses wanted to get into the magic scene, too: Carroll Baker (b.
 1931) once had a jewelry-themed act created by Burling Hull, the Oscar-winner Ingrid Bergman (1915-1982) enjoyed magic as a hobby, and so did Tallulah Bankhead (1902-1968).